michav1510/Machine-Learning-Operations/README.md

 ![Step5 methods and responses](/screenshots/step5_methods_and_responses6.png)

 * The most useful thing about deploying a REST endpoint is to consuming it i.e to send HTTP requests with a json and to take responses.
 In our case the json has as values the x's of which the y's want to be predicted from the model.
 So we replace in the "endpoint.py" the "scoring_uri" and the "key" with the values that are visible to the endpoint in the ML studio.
 Then we run the "endpoint.py" and get the result as the below image depict, the response was "yes" and "no" for the first and second json respectively.

 ![Step6 consume model endpoints](/screenshots/step6_json_result.png)

 * In order to load-test our model we have run the benchmark.sh.
-We run it in git bash and write "bash benchmark.sh"
+Some requests are proceed to the endpoint and useful metrics about the total time of requests, the total requests, how many requests have been failed and other metrics as the results show below.

 ![Step6 benchmark](/screenshots/step6(optional)benchmark1.png)
 ![Step6 benchmark](/screenshots/step6(optional)benchmark2.png)
 ![Step6 benchmark](/screenshots/step6(optional)benchmark3.png)
 ![Step6 benchmark](/screenshots/step6(optional)benchmark4.png)
 ![Step6 benchmark](/screenshots/step6(optional)benchmark5.png)

 As you can see in the last image you see some gathered data about the requests have been done with the benchmark.

 * After we ran the all the cells in the aml-pipelines-with-automated-machine-learning-step.ipynb, we can see below in the images the pipeline creation,